color-js/color.js/CONTRIBUTING.md

 1. [Install npm](https://www.npmjs.com/get-npm) if you don't already have it
 2. `cd` to the project directory and run `npm install` to install local modules
 3. Done!
-Now run `npx gulp` to build Color.js and `npx gulp` to build the website.
+Now run `npx gulp` to build.

-Run `npx gulp watch` before you start working on the website to have gulp run automatically.
+Run `npx gulp watch` before you start working on the website to have gulp run automatically as you edit files.

 ## Commit messages